unibo-spe/spe-slides/content/09-containerization/_index.md

 ---

-## How to retain space from a volume?
+## How to reclaim space from a volume?

 Volumes are NOT automatically _cleaned up_ when containers are _deleted_